 So overall, my top tips to take from this would be:

-1) Yes, you can mix different brands of polymer clay.
+1) Yes, you can mix different polymer clay brands.

 2) Use an oven thermometer to monitor the temperature- don't let it exceed the recommended temperature.